Legislation and legal definition

 The violation of trade secrets is a criminal offence under certain conditions.
-If there is sufficient suspicion of a crime, there is the possibility to have the criminal prosecution authorities investigate and secure evidence by means of a criminal complaint.
-Basically, the owner of the trade secrets then has a legitimate interest in inspecting the files and thus access to the evidence.
+If there is sufficient suspicion of a crime, there is the possibility to have the criminal prosecution authorities investigate and secure evidence through a criminal complaint.
+Simply, the owner of the trade secrets then has a legitimate interest in inspecting the files and thus access to the evidence.

 If there is a certain probability of misappropriation of trade secrets, the owner of the trade secrets may also have an inspection right, such as by having an expert who is commissioned by the court to inspect and assess an object that may have been manufactured using unlawfully obtained trade secrets.

-Furthermore, the court may order a party or a third party to produce deeds or other documents in his or her possession to which a party has referred.
-However, in this case it must be possible to specify the document to be produced.
+Further, the court may order a party or a third party to produce deeds or other documents in his or her possession to which a party has referred.
+However, in this case, it must be possible to specify the document to be produced.

 18. What rules and standards govern the admissibility of expert evidence?

 Expert evidence is ordered either ex officio or upon party application in court proceedings, if there is a lack of expertise of the court.
-In such cases an expert opinion submitted by a party does not substitute expert evidence ordered by the court.
-Party appointed expert reports are treated as party submission and not as compelling means of proof.
+In such cases, an expert opinion submitted by a party does not substitute expert evidence ordered by the court.
+Party appointed expert reports are treated as party submissions and not as compelling means of proof.